Rocky Reef Interactions

 • Similar to nutrients, particulate waste from salmon farms can be transported to rocky reef habitats by water currents even where rocky reefs are not located directly below active salmon farms.
 The distances which particulates are likely to travel are however shorter than for dissolved nutrients.
 The effects of increased sedimentation (e.g. from discharged salmon farm waste) on rocky reef ecosystems depends on the amounts involved and the sensitivity of the rocky reef species present.

-• Research into the effects of sedimentation on rocky reefs have shown that some species can be negatively impacted by increases in sedimentation while other species gain the competitive advantage.
-This has the potential to change the community structure of algae on rocky reefs, with a tendency to move away from canopy forming species (e.g. kelps) towards opportunistic species (e.g. filamentous and turfing algae).
+• Research into the effects of sedimentation on rocky reefs have shown that some species can be negatively impacted by increases in sedimentation while other species gain a competitive advantage.
+This has the potential to change the community structure of algae on rocky reefs, with a tendency to move away from canopy-forming species (e.g. kelp) toward opportunistic species (e.g. filamentous and turfing algae).

-• Our research suggests that sedimentation rates decline rapidly as you move away from the cages and there is no evidence of significant fish feed or faeces accumulating directly on reefs in the areas around fish farms.
+• Our research suggests that sedimentation rates decline rapidly further from salmon cages and there is no evidence of significant fish feed or faeces accumulation directly on reefs in the areas around fish farms.

-For some more detailed information on salmon farming - rocky reef interactions and our research on this topic click here and visit our publications page to browse our research outputs.
+For more detailed information on the interactions between salmon farming and rocky reef habitats and our research on this topic click here and visit our publications page to browse our research outputs.

 Institute for Marine and Antarctic Studies